GaloisInc/AMIDOL/README.md

 AMIDOL$ sbt run
 ```

 This opens a back-end web server on http://localhost:8080/ .
+NOTE: This system was only meant for use/tested on
+Google Chrome.
+This version of the system does not support other browsers.

 Example models can be found in this repository under the `examples` directory.
 These are JSON
 files meant to be loaded into the web browser UI, with the cloud-shaped upload button in the